Puttin’ the Elle in Cellebrate!

 I believe that:

-None of my ceremonies will include any language that does not align with the principles of equality.
+My business as a marriage celebrant has been carefully crafted to uphold equality in all possible ways.
+None of my wedding ceremonies will include any language that does not align with the principles of equality.

 Inclusivity

-I will never discriminate against you on the basis of background, circumstance, gender, disability, neurodivergence or any minority status.
+I will never discriminate against you on the basis of background, circumstance, gender, disability, neurodivergence or minority status.
 I will make all reasonable accommodations in the way I deal with you to give you the best possible experience and ceremony.
-If you require any sort of accommodation, just let me know.
+If you require any sort of accommodation or adjustment, just let me know.

 None of my ceremonies will include any language that ostracises any group or that puts anyone down.